-When menu substitutions or accommodations for a student with life-threatening food allergies are outside of the meal pattern, a medical statement from a state licensed healthcare professional, such as a physician, is required.
-Refer to the manual Accommodating Children with Disabilities in the School Meal Programs; Guidance for School Foodservice Professionals on the USDA website (https://www.fns.usda.gov/2017-edition-accommodating-children-disabilities-school-meal-programs) for information on the required content of the physician's statement.
-If there is uncertainty about the statement, or if it does not provide enough information, contact the household or physician (as permitted by the family) for clarification.
+When meal modifications for a student with food allergies are outside of the meal pattern. a medical statement from a State licensed healthcare professional or registered dietitian is required.
+A State licensed healthcare professional is defined as an individual authorized to write medical prescriptions under State law.
+Registered dietitians are allowed to submit medical statements for meal modifications for students with disabilities even if they do not have a State license.
+Refer to the manual Accommodating Children with Disabilities in the School Meal Programs; Guidance for School Foodservice Professionals on the USDA website for information on the required content of the medical statement.
+If there is uncertainty about the statement, or if it does not provide enough information, contact the household or State licensed healthcare professional or registered dietitian (as permitted by the family) for clarification.